Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Quantum Rotation Number

 If $F=(J,H)$ is a classical semitoric system, we have shown in Section~\ref{sec:semitoric-case} that the rotation number is well defined as an angle in $\RM/\ZM$.
 We will show the quantum analogue here, namely that for a quantum semitoric system, the rotation number can be defined with no ambiguity on the choice of a good labelling.

-\begin{defi}[\cite{san-alvaro-survey}] A quantum integrable system $(\hat J, \hat H)$ is called semitoric if the corresponding classical system $(J,H)$ given by the principal symbols is semitoric. \end{defi} \begin{rema} It would be very interesting to have a purely spectral characterization of a quantum semitoric system.
+\begin{defi}[\cite{san-alvaro-survey}] A quantum integrable system $(\hat J, \hat H)$ is called semitoric if the corresponding classical system $(J,H)$ given by the principal symbols is semitoric. \end{defi} Examples include Laplace-Beltrami operators on surfaces of revolution, Schrödinger operators with axi-symmetric potential (like the quantum spherical pendulum), or toric Laplacians~\cite{dryden-guillemin-senadias12}.
+On the Toeplitz side (which we do not consider explicitly here, see Remark~\ref{rema:toeplitz}), many spin-coupling systems (or Jaynes-Cummings) that are used in quantum optic or chemistry are semitoric systems, see for instance~\cite{sadovski-zhilinski,cushman-prl,lefloch-pelayo19} and references therein. \begin{rema} It would be very interesting to have a purely spectral characterization of a quantum semitoric system.
 The quantum analogue of the Hamiltonian $\SM^1$ action should be reflected in the fact that the spectrum of $\hat J$ coming from a bounded region of the joint spectrum is close to an arithmetic sequence of the type $\alpha+\h(j+\mu)$, $j\in\ZM$ (see Proposition~\ref{prop:J-spectrum} below).

 However the fact that a point $c\in\RM^2$ is a regular value of $F$ seems more delicate to obtain in a purely spectral way.
 Moreover, the semitoric hypothesis also impacts the singularity types at the boundary of the image of $F=(J,H)$ (see Proposition~\ref{prop:elliptic-labelling}).
 We don't address these issues here.
 Instead, we assume the semitoric nature of the system, and from this we try and recover the rotation number. \end{rema}